Surprisingly, the fastest growing sport right now is Pickleball. That means more and more people are looking to place bets on it.

 Which Sportsbooks Offer Pickleball Betting?

-Interestingly enough, no sportsbooks currently allow for Pickleball betting in any of the legal betting states.
 It would seem that the team over at Genius Sports sees a great opportunity with the game of Pickleball.
+Expect other major operators like DraftKings and BetMGM to offer Pickleball wagering options in the near future.

 Tennis, perhaps the most closely related sport to Pickleball, routinely ranks as the second or third most-bet-on sport globally.
 Genius appears to believe that Pickleball will be as popular in the coming years.